jliottard/music-list-player/README.md

 # Music list player

 A python script that downloads and plays musics from a music list text file.
+So you can store your playlist in plain text.

 ## How to use